rpi-ptam/ptam-service/README.md

  1. Copy the contents `default.json` from the `config` folder and create a `development.json` file in the same directory.
  2. Fill out the configuration file as necessary, i.e. configure the database.

+ Once the configuration is set up, run "npm run dev" from the root directory of the project.

 ----------